ibm-cloud-docs/vmwaresolutions/archiref/solution/solution_considerations.md

 Complete the following steps to manage access to your {{site.data.keyword.cloud_notm}} network and to your VMware management components and to plan your {{site.data.keyword.cloud_notm}} network topology.

-- Access instance management endpoints by using the [{{site.data.keyword.cloud_notm}} VPN](https://www.softlayer.com/vpn-access) or your [{{site.data.keyword.cloud_notm}} Direct-Link connection](https://www.ibm.com/cloud/direct-link).
+- Access instance management endpoints by using the [{{site.data.keyword.cloud_notm}} VPN](https://www.softlayer.com/vpn-access) or your [{{site.data.keyword.cloud_notm}} Direct Link connection](https://www.ibm.com/cloud/direct-link).
 - Devise a strategy for public network connectivity from within your instance.
-Your options include: the sample customer VMware NSX Edge Services Gateway (ESG), gateway appliances such as Vyatta and FortiGate, and proxy servers deployed in the {{site.data.keyword.cloud_notm}} network or on your own network accessed through DirectLink.
+Your options include: the sample customer VMware NSX Edge Services Gateway (ESG), gateway appliances such as Vyatta and FortiGate, and proxy servers deployed in the {{site.data.keyword.cloud_notm}} network or on your own network accessed through Direct Link.
-- Plan whether to deploy your workload on {{site.data.keyword.cloud_notm}} VLANs with [{{site.data.keyword.cloud_notm}} portable IP addresses](/docs/infrastructure/subnets?topic=subnets-getting-started-subnets-ips#getting-started-subnets-ips) or [on NSX logical switches (VXLANs) using your own IP addresses](/docs/services/vmwaresolutions/archiref/nsx?topic=vmware-solutions-nsx_overview).
+- Plan whether to deploy your workload on {{site.data.keyword.cloud_notm}} VLANs with [{{site.data.keyword.cloud_notm}} portable IP addresses](/docs/infrastructure/subnets?topic=subnets-getting-started) or [on NSX logical switches (VXLANs) using your own IP addresses](/docs/services/vmwaresolutions/archiref/nsx?topic=vmware-solutions-nsx_overview).
 Note that using NSX software-defined networking (SDN) gives you the greatest flexibility to manage and secure your workload network in the {{site.data.keyword.cloud_notm}}.
-- Use NSX ESGs, [IBM Cloud Vyatta](https://cloud.ibm.com/catalog/infrastructure/virtual-router-appliance), and DirectLink peering to plan for connectivity to workloads (Network Address Translation, Virtual Private Network, routing).
+- Use NSX ESGs, [IBM Cloud Vyatta](https://cloud.ibm.com/catalog/infrastructure/virtual-router-appliance), and Direct Link peering to plan for connectivity to workloads (Network Address Translation, Virtual Private Network, routing).
 - If implementing Cross-vCenter NSX, ensure that your local segment ID ranges are not overlapping before deploying any local workloads.

 ## Security planning and hardening